 we believe that purposeful and meaningful activity significantly reduces the likelihood of a person (re)offending by increasing their financial security, their sense of self-worth, dignity and social integration.

-In addition to our values we agree with the nine National Offender Outcomes framework produced by the Scottish Government and look to ensure that all our activity connects with, and complements, the principles laid out in that document.
-All service outcomes and activity are linked to the National Offender Outcomes format to demonstrate our commitment to partnering Scottish Government in achieving a fair and just society which promotes social inclusion and good citizenship.
+In addition to our values we align with the National Strategy for Community Justice (2022) produced by the Scottish Government, and look to ensure that all our activity connects with, and complements, the principles laid out in that document and other relevant strategies including Youth Justice and No One Left Behind.
+Service outcomes and standards are linked to national objectives as part of our commitment to partnering with Scottish Government in achieving a fair and just society which promotes social inclusion and good citizenship.